 Free battery chart for PowerPoint and Google Slides.
 Design of a fragmented battery.
 Each part represents a fraction of a numerical value.
-Easy-to-customize editable graphics with icons and text placeholders.
+Easy-to-customize editable graphics with numbers, icons, and text placeholders.

 This non-data-driven chart uses a popular symbol for data visualization: the battery symbol.
 As a matter of fact, most people know how it works since the battery icon is present in most digital devices.
 As a result, the battery is a symbol that is very easy to understand when combined to quantitative data.

 More specifically, this infographic illustration shows a battery with 2 to 6 fractions.
 And the length of each bar is proportionate to the numerical value or percentage that it represents.